Daniel Poole

 It’s some sort of internal urge to create.
 To see what I am capable of.
 An exploration.
 A determination to make an improvement on whatever else is available.

 A lot of process.
-A lot of components and I am quite strict on matching grain and timber selection being very consistent which contributes to much more work in the piece, keeping track of what piece goes where.
+A lot of components, and I am quite strict on matching grain and timber selection being very consistent, which contributes to much more work in the piece, keeping track of which piece goes where.

-Have good ideas, practice, listen for feedback, continually make adjustments.
+Have good ideas, practice, listen for feedback, and continually make adjustments.

 My pieces are a timeline of my life and the relationships in my life.

 Beauty in design is what influences me most.
 Elegance of the design.
 Individuality of the design and the designer as a person.
 And that they’re psycho for their craft.
-They take it to the enth degree.
-Local to Melbourne there is a few people that are doing their own thing like nobody else: Michael Gittings, Fred Ganem, Brud Studia, Fletcher Barnes.
+They take it to the nth degree.
+Local to Melbourne, there are a few people who are doing their own thing like nobody else: Michael Gittings, Fred Ganem, Brud Studia, Fletcher Barnes.

 My work is most often a play on the art of cabinet-making.
-Traditional styles, ideal styles of making furniture mixed with beautiful forms and finishes.
+Traditional styles, ideal styles of making furniture, are mixed with beautiful forms and finishes.
 It has been that up to date anyhow.

 (The Proust Questionnaire is a set of questions answered by the French writer Marcel Proust.